 The most widely used treatments are surgery, radiation therapy, and chemotherapy.
 In most cases, more than one of these is used.

 - The size and location of the tumor

 Brain Cancer Surgery

-You may undergo several treatments and procedures before surgery.
+You may get several treatments and procedures before surgery.
+For example:

-You may be given a steroid drug, such as dexamethasone (Decadron), to relieve swelling.
+- You may take a steroid drug, like dexamethasone (Decadron), to relieve swelling.

-You may be treated with an anticonvulsant drug to relieve or prevent seizures.
+- You may get an anticonvulsant drug to relieve or prevent seizures.

-If you have excess cerebrospinal fluid collecting around your brain, a thin, plastic tube called a shunt may be placed to drain the fluid.
-One end of the shunt is placed in the cavity where fluid collects; the other end is threaded under your skin to another part of the body.
-The fluid drains from the brain to a site from which the fluid can be easily eliminated.
+- If cerebrospinal fluid is collecting around your brain, your doctor may put in a thin, plastic tube called a shunt to drain the fluid.
+One end of the shunt goes in the space where fluid collects.
+The other is threaded under your skin to another part of your body.
+The fluid drains from your brain to a place where you can get rid of it easily.

 Radiation Therapy for Brain Cancer